-For Bangkok Canal Boat & Bike
+For Bangkok Canal Boat & Bike tour

-Gather at the Grasshopper Shop
+Gather at the Grasshopper shop

-Ferry and cycle to the Communities of Santa Cruz Wat Kalyanamit
+Ferry and cycle to the communities of Santa Cruz Wat Kalyanamit

 Here along the banks of the Chao Phraya River is where Bangkok first began.
 Stopping at the first Christian community of Santa Cruz to visit the descendants of the early Portuguese traders who have been making a Portuguese cupcake for over 5 generations.
-Then pedal to the neighboring Chinese Thai temple of Wat Kalayanamit and the site of Bangkok's first Chinatown.
-Wat Kalyanamit houses Bangkok's largest Buddhist image.
+Then pedal to the neighbouring Chinese Thai temple of Wat Kalayanamit and the site of Bangkok's first Chinatown.
+Wat Kalyanamit houses Bangkok's largest sitting Buddhist image.